KayJss/PVPTIERLIST/README.md

 ## <a id="english"></a>English

-# Minecraft Crystal PvP Tier List
+# Minecraft PvP Tier List

 A modern, responsive leaderboard web app for Minecraft PvP servers.
 Displays player tiers, badges, and points for different PvP kits.